brtrndb/bashrc/README.md

 ### Prompt

-- Display classical informations like time, user and host.
+- Display classical information like time, user and host.
 - Display the current directory shortened if it is too long in the terminal.
 - Display the current git branch, changes, commits unpushed, and remote commits.

 ### Scripts

-The `scripts/` folder constains some useful (or not) scripts.
+The `scripts/` folder contains some useful (or not) scripts.
 They are accessible from the `PATH` env variable.

 - `coffee.sh`: Because you need coffee.
 - `extract.sh`: Extract archived file with correct command depending on file extension.